varabyte/kobweb/README.md

 ```

 As a beginner, or even as an advanced user when prototyping, feel free to use inline modifiers as much as you can,
-pivoting to component styles if you find yourself needing to use pseudo classes, pseudo elements, or media queries.
+pivoting to component styles if you find yourself needing to use pseudo-classes, pseudo-elements, or media queries.
 It
 is fairly easy to migrate inline styles over to stylesheets in Kobweb.

 In my own projects, I tend to use inline styles for really simple layout elements (e.g. `Row(Modifier.fillMaxWidth())`)